 All profile parameters, except the OS, can be edited later, after a profile from a template has been created.

-Templates are available for all subscription tiers, starting with Base and above.
+Templates are available for Base and higher subscription tiers.
 If a template is set to “active” by any team member, it cannot be deleted.
 Before deleting a template, it must be deactivated.

 Creating a template